bramley/phplist-plugin-autoresponder/README.md

 ## Version history ##

     version         Description
-    3.4.0+20220421  Fix for error in deleting 'not sent' rows from the usermessage table 3.3.2+20220218  Improve the display of field labels on the autoresponder form 3.3.1+20200713  Revise README file
+    3.5.0+20220508  Adjust the finish sending date to ensure phplist continues sending a campaign 3.4.0+20220421  Fix for error in deleting 'not sent' rows from the usermessage table 3.3.2+20220218  Improve the display of field labels on the autoresponder form 3.3.1+20200713  Revise README file